theronhitchman/euclidean-geometry/assessment/the-standards.md

 3. It has no formal feedback mechanism.
 4. Students do not necessarily identify the same things as important that I do.

 I can not see any way around problem (1).
-Even the traditional “points accumulation” process requires this.
+Even the traditional "points accumulation" process requires this.
 I choose not to deal with item (2).
 In fact, I am deliberately leaving it mixed up so that I can help you all as much as possible.
 But items (3) and (4) are about clear communication of expectations and of perceived progress.
 That I can do something about.
-I choose this semester to use a communication scheme called “Standards Based Assessment.”
+I choose to use a communication scheme inspired by things called "Standards Based Assessment," and "Specifications Grading."

 So, in what follows I will set out some description of those things I deem as important for the students in this class to improve upon.
 This makes clear the